-The Elementary Program is divided into a Lower Elementary Classroom (grades 1-2) and an Upper Elementary Classroom (grades 4-6).
+The Elementary Program is divided into two Lower Elementary Classrooms (grades 1-3) and an Upper Elementary Classroom (grades 4-6).

 The Elementary level child is highly social, curious, imaginative and eager to explore the world.
 In an ascending spiral approach to education, the children visit and revisit integrated curriculum topics allowing for deeper investigations.
 In keeping with brain development, students move from concrete manipulation of related materials to the abstraction of concepts and acquisition of academic skills.
 This promotes a research based curriculum method that encourages each child to develop life skills in selecting a topic of interest, organization of time and materials for research, presentation of findings both written and oratory, self-evaluation and projection of ideas for further study.